harvard-lil/capstone/capstone/capweb/templates/docs/04_specs_and_reference/02_data_formats.md

 ## Query Results

-If you're not specifying a specific record to return by its primary key (usually an id), your results will be structured to return multiple objects, even if there's only one hit in your query.
+If you're not specifying a specific record to return by its primary key (usually an id), your results will be structured to return multiple objects, even if there's only one match to your query.

     {
         "count": (int),